CiaranGruber/Object-Orientated-Library/README.md

 <u>Commands</u>

 * `run_function` - Used to run a Non-Static Function for an instance
+* `run_super_function` - Used to run a Non-Static Function for an instance using the definition from a parent class
 * `run_s_function` - Used to run a Static Function
+* `run_super_s_function` - Used to run a Static Function for an instance using the definition from a parent class
 * `get_return_type` - Used to get the return type of a function
+* `get_super_return_type` - Used to get the return type of a function as defined by a parent class
 * `get_s_return_type` - Used to get the return type of a static function
+* `get_super_s_return_type` - Used to get the return type of a static function as defined by a parent class

 ## Classes